Demand Forecasting in Logistics: Methods, Process & Accuracy

 - Adapt to market changes proactively rather than reactively

-- Manage risk associated with weather, geopolitical shifts, and supply disruptions
+- Manage risk tied to weather, geopolitical shifts, and supply disruptions

 Demand Forecasting Methods and Techniques in Supply Chain